 Like this webinar?
 Click here to view packages that contain this webinar.

-- Participants will understand the legal and ethical framework of parents’ rights expectations.
+- Participants will identify the legal and ethical framework of parents’ rights expectations.

-- Participants will understand the legal and ethical framework of children’s rights expectations.
+- Participants will identify the legal and ethical framework of children’s rights expectations.

 - Participants will describe the legal conflict between parents’ rights and children’s rights.